-Bill Cosby: The fall of 'America's Dad'
+Bill Cosby: The rise, fall and release of 'America's Dad'

-Bill Cosby: From 'America's Dad' to disgraced comic
+Bill Cosby was once known to millions as "America's Dad", but the comedian had his reputation shattered when he was sentenced to three to 10 years in jail after being convicted of sexual assault.

-Bill Cosby was once known to millions as "America's Dad", but the comedian now faces several jail terms after being convicted of sexual assault.
+That judgement has now been overturned, and the 83-year-old has walked free from prison after serving two years of the sentence.

 His role as the benevolent, jumper-wearing Dr Cliff Huxtable in 1980s hit sitcom The Cosby Show made him a national treasure in the US.

-But more than a dozen women accused Cosby of misconduct, and one case made it to court.
+But more than a dozen women accused Mr Cosby of misconduct, and one case made it to court.

-The jury failed to reach a verdict in June 2017, but a retrial led to his conviction less than a year later.
+Although a jury failed to reach a verdict in June 2017, a retrial originally led to a conviction less than a year later.
+But in June 2021, Pennsylvania's highest court ruled he had been denied a fair trial, quashing the guilty verdict.

 How did this man, a household name for so long in America, rise and fall so far?